Crime in Honduras: Crime prevention

 There have been many challenges to crime prevention.
 The vulnerability of certain communities to violence has been attributed to a variety of societal-level factors.
 These factors include the shift in the transnational drug trade, which has increased the availability of drugs and firearms; rising unemployment rates; and the rapid urbanization of these communities.
 The combination of these factors has deepened their susceptibility to violence.
 Apart from societal-level factors, political and institutional context has also been far from ideal for crime prevention.
 The absence of a coherent and transparent system of governance at the local level, combined with inadequate and unreliable law enforcement and justice institutions at the national level, has impeded civic engagement and limited the availability of necessary resources and services, creating barriers to effective prevention efforts.
 Violence-induced fear and insecurity among the population has also been an obstacle for organizations focused on crime prevention, as there is barely any active or social participation to support these organizations.
 Overall, the root causes of violent crime in Honduras are multi-faceted, and include factors such as the impact of the transnational drug trade, pervasive economic inequality, political polarization, and systemic governance challenges.
 These issues are deeply entrenched and extend beyond the capacity of individual neighborhoods to address effectively.

 The United States Agency for International Development and the Bureau of International Narcotics and Law Enforcement Affairs have joined efforts to reduce the crime rate in Honduras.
-The U.S. has sent $200 million dollars in aid to Honduras since 2009.
+The U.S. has sent $200 million in aid to Honduras since 2009.
 These organizations started sending economic aid when the Honduran coup d'état took place.
-In 2015 around $18 million dollars went to the Honduran police and military.
+In 2015 around $18 million went to the Honduran police and military.
 However, even though the aid has been constant since 2009, in the summer of 2016 there was a bill introduced in Congress to cut the funding given to Honduras.
 The reason behind the suspension of the aid is the corruption and human rights violations that the money causes when given to the military or the police.